idxp/software-engineer-challenge/README.md

 - You are free to tackle this problem in any way you want.
 If you think one application is not enough, create some more!
 - Please provide a document explaining your whole architecture, what you did, and why you did it.
   - This document must contain a scaling plan.
 Basically, you should tell us what you would do to scale your application, in detail.
 You don't have to implement any of it, though.
-- Please provide a document for each application explaining how to install, test, and run it.
+- Please provide a document for your application explaining how to install, test, and run it.
 (Vagrant boxes or similar gets extra points!)
 - Just do what you think is right.
 We understand that no one knows everything, and of course, you will have the opportunity to improve once you're here.
 - We think that a week is a good deadline for this challenge, but please reach out to us if you need any extra time.